 < Resin experiment >

-Today I decided to try out some reisin to mould the egg yolk into place.
-Reisin is a transparent moulding substance that can be
+Today I decided to try out some resin to mould the egg yolk into place.
+Resin is a transparent substance that can be moulded into a static structure.

 < FRANCIS CRICK SCIENCE INSTITUTE >